ITT Inc.: Beginnings and early acquisitions

+Following their military service, brothers and former sugar brokers Lt.
+Hernand Behn and Colonel Sosthenes Behn formed International Telephone & Telegraph (ITT) in 1920.
+Hernand served as its first president, leading the company until his death in 1933, and growing its assets to over $500 million.
+Sosthenes served as a second vice-president, and later as chairman.

-Brothers Hernan Behn and Colonel Sosthenes Behn formed International Telephone & Telegraph (ITT) in 1920.
-The brothers had acquired the Puerto Rico Telephone Company in 1914, along with the Cuban-American Telephone and Telegraph Company and a half-interest in the Cuban Telephone Company.
+Previously, the brothers had first acquired the bankrupt Puerto Rico Telephone Company, as settlement for a bad debt, in 1914, along with the Cuban-American Telephone and Telegraph Company and a half-interest in the Cuban Telephone Company.
 ITT's first major expansion came in 1923, when it consolidated operators in the telecoms market in Spain into what eventually became Telefónica.
-From 1922 to 1925, ITT purchased a number of European telephone companies.
+During the 1920s, ITT acquired European and American telephone companies, including International Western Electric (AT&T's European-based manufacturer of telephonic equipment), in 1925, for $30 million, renaming it International Standard Electric Corp.; All-American Cables, Inc.; Commercial Cable Co.; telegraph company Postal Telegraph and Cable Corp.; and radio company Mackay Radio and Telegraph Co.

+In July 1924, the company was awarded the Spanish telephone service contract, and established Compania Telefonica Nacional de Espana SA (CTNE).

 In 1925, ITT purchased several companies from Western Electric, as Bell had agreed to "divest" itself of its international operations.
 They included the Bell Telephone Manufacturing Company (BTM) of Antwerp, Belgium, which manufactured rotary system switching equipment, and the British International Western Electric, which was renamed Standard Telephones and Cables (STC).
 Compagnie Générale d'Electricité later purchased BTM; Nortel later purchased STC.

+In 1930, ITT acquired a German holding company, Standard Elektrizitäts-Gesellschaft (SEG), with its subsidiaries, Ferdinand Schuchardt Berliner Frensprech- und Telegraphenwerk, A. G., Süddeutsche Apparate Fabrik G.m.b.H., Nuremberg and Mix & Genest.

-In the 1930s, ITT purchased German electronic companies Standard Elektrizitäts-Gesellschaft (SEG) and Mix & Genest (both of which were internationally active companies) and Romanian telecommunications monopoly Societatea Anonima Română de Telefoane.
+It acquired Romanian telecommunications monopoly Societatea Anonima Română de Telefoane.
 Its only serious rival was the Theodore Gary & Company conglomerate, which operated a subsidiary, Associated Telephone and Telegraph, with manufacturing plants in Europe.

 In the United States, ITT acquired the various companies of the Mackay Companies in 1928 through a specially organized subsidiary corporation, Postal Telegraph & Cable.
 These companies included the Commercial Cable Company, the Commercial Pacific Cable Company, Postal Telegraph, and the Federal Telegraph Company.